 The conical drills are also made of steel with high resistance to corrosion and wear.
 They present a number of cutting edges proportional to the hole diameter, so as to allow a continuous and homogeneous cutting movement and greater instrument stability during operation.
 All this results in very precise implant preparations, which are the key to success of conical implants.
 They have a standard right angle shank 14.00 mm long.
-The drills make the final hole for the implant with diameter and height referred to by the instrument code.
+The kit contains 15 conical drills, each one of which forms the final hole for the implant with diameter and height referred to by the instrument code.
 The drills are the following: